People with Autism are not Dogs: Fostering Personal Agency

 “She (and I) are fine with the idea that she simply stays living with us, dependent on us forever.”

 I was walking my black lab, Maggie, this morning along a routine route in a beautiful wooded area.
 She was off leash, as it is an area where that is okay.
 She roamed about, always staying within 10-20 feet of me.
 She would notice if I stopped, come when I called her, and sit upon command when needed due to a car going by.
-And when we got to a point where we usually continue on, but this morning, I decided to turn back, she looked at me as if to say “What?
+And when we got to a point where we usually continue on, I decided to turn back.
+She looked at me as if to say “What?
 We always go this way!
 Where are you going?”
 But all I had to say was “this way,” and point.
 And she not only joined me but with all the enthusiasm that a lab has to be with their person.

 Now, what is fundamentally different between a wonderfully compliant dog and a person?
 Well, I’d liketo introduce you to the beautiful human drive called “personal agency.”
 People want control over their lives.
 We want to make our own choices and understand how those choices impact ourselves and the world around us.
 We want to feel control and agency that is personalized to us.
 When Maggie turned on a dime to be with me instead of continuing on our routine walk, she demonstrated the difference between a human with autism and a dog.
 We all know or have heard stories of the person with autism who knows maps and directions better than we ever could.
 They strive to control where and which direction to go, sometimes resulting in embarrassing, painful, and/or scary behaviors.
 Maggie does not have the drive for her own agenda to be first and foremost.
 Sure, we trained some of that out of her early on but her drive to follow me, her source for food and love, is much more important to her than her drive to explore and leave that safety.
 She (and I) are fine with the idea that she simply stays living with us, dependent on us forever.
 We have no aspirations of her growing up and leaving home to live on her own, finding her own way in the world, making decisions for herself.
 But guess what!?
 This is not the case for autistic people!
 We need to be guiding our children with autism to not only comply when it is important to do so but also to follow their own inner voice, trust themselves and their decisions, and to explore new horizons safely.
 We need to guide them to discover and embrace their own personal agency in ways that work not only for themselves but for those around them.
 The seed of this growth toward independence is called personal agency.